jsmolka/blog/content/eggvance/progress-2.md

 ---
 One month has passed since the last update and I'm back with another progress report.
 This month I've focused on improving the accuracy and the performance of the pixel processing unit (PPU).
 Its main purpose is converting the data stored inside memory, like VRAM and OAM (Object Attribute Memory), into pixels you can see on the screen.

-### Rendering engine
+### Render engine
-Let's begin with the most interesting thing I've done during the last month - rewriting the rendering engine.
+Let's begin with the most interesting thing I've done during the last month: rewriting the render engine.
 The Game Boy Advance can use up to four different backgrounds and an object layer.
 Each background and object has its own priority which determines the drawing order.
 Backgrounds with high priority are drawn in front of backgrounds with low priority.
 Transparent areas inside backgrounds are used to display the background with the next highest priority.

-When talking about the rendering engine, I mean the part of the emulator which combines the different layers into the final scene you can see on the screen.
+When talking about the render engine, I mean the part of the emulator which combines the different layers into the final scene you can see on the screen.
 The name of this part changed during development and ended up being `collapse`.

 ```cpp
 renderObjects();